Important Notice

 Search Result Explanation

-- Important Note: The main board ID has already been configured in Klipper in previous documentation.
-Under normal circumstances, the main board's
+- Important Note: The mainboard ID has already been configured in Klipper in previous documentation.
+Under normal circumstances, the mainboard's

 - After executing the search command, the following situations may occur: